elgs/yotta-node/README.md

 There are several things on my mind to do for Yotta DB:

 1. A command line shell interface to manipulate the databases;
-2. A set of asynchronous operation interfaces;
-3. Implementation in other languages like Golang, Java and C;
+2. Implementation in other languages like Golang, Java and C;

 Patches and ideas welcome.